kreative/khlabs-fullstack-todo-list/README.md

-# Todo Workshop for Kreative Horizons at Iowa State University
+# Learn Fullstack Development by building a Todo List application!
+### Powered by Kreative Horizon Labs

 ## Prerequisites
 - Install [Node JS](https://nodejs.org/en) if you do not have it already